zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

 #### 3. Enable 100% traffic in MPAC and PROD:

-Here is a sample pull requestthat shows enabling 100% traffic without flighting for MicrosoftAzureClassicStorageExtension and 100% traffic with flighting for Microsoft_Azure_Storage: https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false
+Here is a sample pull request that shows enabling 100% traffic without flighting for MicrosoftAzureClassicStorageExtension and 100% traffic with flighting for Microsoft_Azure_Storage: https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false